Noshing Across the Nation

 And Terah took Abram his son, and Lot the son of Haran, his son’s son, and Sarai his daughter-in-law, his son Abram’s wife; and they went forth with them from Ur of the Chaldees, to go into the land of Canaan; and they came unto Haran, and dwelt there

-we will realize that Abram had just extended his journey, not started a new one.
+We realize that Abram had just extended his journey, not started a new one.
 He had already left his homeland with his father, and after that, it was a more natural step for him to go out of this place to follow the “voice” of Gd.

 This was quite a novel idea for me, and this year it seems very timely.
 It does seem that no matter how often we think that we do things completely unrelated to our parents, we actually, keep holding something intangible within every step: